 If some of the corneal layers are undamaged or free from disease, a recent advance known as a partial thickness corneal transplant may be recommended.
 In this case, only the affected layers are removed.
 The surgeon does not cut through the entire thickness of the cornea.

 These layers are replaced with layers of healthy donor tissue.
-Only a small area of the cornea is disturbed, usually resulting in a more stable outcome.
+Only a small area of the cornea is disturbed, usually resulting in a more stable outcome.2

 There are two types of partial-thickness corneal transplants:

-A corneal transplant is a day-surgery procedure and usually takes about an hour.
+A corneal transplant is a day-surgery procedure and usually takes about two hours.

-Patients are given a sedative to ensure that they remain relaxed throughout the procedure and a local anaesthetic is used to numb the eye.
-The donor cornea will have already been tested to make sure it is healthy and free of disease or damage.
+Patients are given a sedative to ensure that they remain relaxed throughout the procedure, and a local anaesthetic is used to numb the eye.
+The donor cornea will have already been tested to make sure it is healthy and free from disease or damage.

 Your surgeon will use a microscope to perform the delicate cornea surgery.
 Sutures are required and are made of a material that is finer than a human hair.

 Afterwards, you will be taken to a recovery room to allow the effect of the sedative to wear off.
-You’ll then be discharged with eye drops and a protective eye patch.
-A post-operative check will be scheduled for the following day, and then regularly thereafter.
+You will be discharged with eye drops and a protective eye patch.
+A post-operative check will be scheduled for the following day and then regularly thereafter.

-Following surgery, your corneal tissue will slowly grow and fuse to the donor tissue.
+Following surgery, the donor tissue slowly fuses with your own tissue.
 Eyesight recovery is gradual and varies depending on the procedure.
 For penetrating keratoplasty, full recovery can take up to a year.
-This is mainly because of the time it takes for the tissue to heal properly and sutures removed.
+This is mainly because of the time it takes for the tissue to heal properly and sutures removed.3

 Generally, corneal transplants are highly successful.
-Most people experience considerable improvement in vision.
-However, glasses or contact lenses are often still required.
+Most people experience considerable improvement in vision.4 However, glasses or contact lenses are often still required.

 Your surgeon may need to adjust the stitches to create a regular and round corneal shape.
 Stitches can be removed anywhere from 6 months to 3 years later.
 If the corneal shape is not ideal following stitch removal, then laser eye surgery (ASLA) may be used for further reshaping.